University of Texas School of Law

-The University of Texas School of Law (Texas Law) is the law school of the University of Texas at Austin.
-Texas Law is consistently ranked as one of the top law schools in the United States and is highly selective—registering the 8th lowest acceptance rate among all U.S. law schools for the class of 2022—with an acceptance rate of 17.5%.
-According to Texas Law’s 2019 disclosures, 90 percent of the Class of 2019 obtained full-time, long-term bar passage required/JD advantage employment nine months after graduation.
+The University of Texas School of Law (Texas Law or UT Law) is the law school of the University of Texas at Austin, a public research university in Austin, Texas.
+According to Texas Law’s ABA disclosures, 93.0% of the Class of 2024 obtained full-time, long-term bar passage required employment (i.e. as attorneys) nine months after graduation.

-The school has 19,000 living alumni.
-Amongst its deceased and living alumni are former U.S. Supreme Court Justice and U.S. Attorney General Tom C. Clark; former U.S. Secretary of State James A. Baker; former U.S. Secretary of Treasury Lloyd Bentsen; former White House Senior Advisor Paul Begala; former Speaker of the U.S. House of Representatives Sam Rayburn; former litigator Sarah Weddington who represented Jane Roe in the landmark case Roe v Wade; Wallace B. Jefferson, the first African American Chief Justice of the Texas Supreme Court; former United States Permanent Representative to NATO Kay Bailey Hutchison; former statesman Robert S. Strauss; and former attorney Gustavo C. Garcia, former Texas judge Carlos Cadena, and former U.S. District Judge James DeAnda, lead litigators for the landmark civil rights case Hernandez v.
-Texas.

 History

 The University of Texas School of Law was founded in 1883.
 Prior to the Civil Rights Movement, the school was limited to white students, but the school's admissions policies were challenged from two different directions in high-profile 20th century federal court cases that were important to the long struggle over segregation, integration, and diversity in American education.